Repair Stripped Threads In Aluminum

 Next, install an insert on the bottom end of the installation tool and a tap wrench on the top.
 Slowly turn it clockwise.

-The majority of stripped thread repairs are for blind-holes, meaning the bolt does not come out the other side.
-When a bolt goes completely through (through-hole) the "tang" needs to be removed.
+When a bolt goes completely through (through hole) the insert "tang" needs to be removed.
 It is not necessary to remove the tang unless it's in the way.

 If a thread insert is too long, you can cut it or grind it down to the length you need.
 Conversely, if you need more thread, you can combine two or more.